 Since 2012, groups of Shanghai American School Grade 8 students have taken four-week journeys to the village of Xizhou in Southwest China's Yunnan Province as participants in the school's Microcampus program.
 As representatives of their campuses, these students leave the "bubble" of their home city of 22 million people and become immersed in a new community of 2000 people, 2000 kilometers from home, at 2000 meters above sea level.

-The Revival group--the eighteenth--were in Xizhou from November 19th to December 15th, 2016.
+The Voyagers group--the twenty-second--arrived in Xizhou on March 10th and will stay through April 6th, 2018.
 Guests from around the world are encouraged to follow their journey--reading about, responding to, and joining in the learning adventure.